LarsLott/LarsLott.github.io/_pages/research.md

 *  Lott, Lars & Janika Spannagel (2023).
 Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Accepted* Perspectives on Politics
 *  Croissant, Aurel & Lars Lott (2024).
 Democratic Resilience in the Twenty-First Century.
 Search for an analytical framework and explorative analysis. *Revise and Resubmit*
 *  Lott, Lars & Lutz Bornmann (2024).
 Is research performance related to academic freedom?
 A large-scale empirical analysis on the national level. *Under Review*
+*  Lott, Lars, Katrin Kinzelbach, & Staffan I. Lindberg (2024).
+Can Free Academia Withstand Autocratization?
+Why some Universities Wither While Others Survive. *Under Review*
 *  Lott, Lars (2024).
 How Academic Freedom Evolves.
 The Non-Democratic Roots of University Education and the Emergence of Academic Freedom. *Work in progress*
 *  Lott, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Work in progress*
-*  Lott, Lars, Katrin Kinzelbach, & Staffan I. Lindberg (2024).
-Can Free Academia Withstand Autocratization?
-Why some Universities Wither While Others Survive. *Work in progress*